 Remember: Virtual tours can be used again and again to market your rental on Anikio, so long as the property is substantially unchanged.

 Virtual tours work best for busy property managers or landlords that can’t always arrange viewings on a prospective tenant’s schedule or need to find more hours in the day.
 They’re great for people with one or more properties far away from their office or home (making commute times longer).
 But they also help with reducing lookey-loos that immediately jump from “Is this available?” to “Can I book a viewing?” without even glancing at your listing.
 Landlords with basement suites in their home also like having less strangers coming to the door.

 How Long Does It Take to Make a Virtual Tour?

 It depends on the size and layout of the property.
 A property with multiple levels and hallways simply requires more photos and work than an open concept apartment.
-But generally, if the property is correctly prepared, we can shoot a virtual tour in 30 mins to one hour.
-After that, the photos need to be edited and combined, and the tour created, but this is done from our office afterwards.
-Typically, a virtual tour is available within 24 hours of filming.
+But generally, if the property is correctly prepared, we can shoot a virtual tour in 30 mins to one hour for a typical property.
+After that, the photos need to be edited and combined, and the tour created from our office afterwards.
+This takes several hours but typically, a virtual tour is available within 24 hours of filming.

 Are Virtual Tours Worth It?

 A smaller virtual tour (typical of a basement suite or apartment with < 1000 sqft) costs $140; a larger virtual tour with a second level or higher square footage costs only $50 more.
 When combined with our professional photography, you not only receive two months of free listing on Anikio ($40 value) but also receive $30 off the bundled cost.